max-niederman/fullrank/README.md

 This is called a unified skew-normal (SUN) distribution, and it is the posterior of most probit models.
-Using the convention of [1], we can write
+Using the convention of Arrellano-Valle and Azzalini[^1], we can write

 ```math
 \mathbf{s}|D \sim \text{SUN}_{n,m}(\boldsymbol{\mu}, \Sigma, \Sigma^T D, D \boldsymbol{\mu}, I_m + D \Sigma D^T)